 - Then she prevents the complete collapse of Bartertown and sets the people after the escaping party:

-- Sacred Scripture: Not a paper book, but the tribe of children paid comparable homage to a collection of photos they could examine with an old toy slide-viewer.
-When someone showed them how to work an old phonograph record, they repeated its words as if they, too, were sacred.
+- Sacred Scripture: Not a paper book, but the tribe of children paid comparable homage to a collection of photos they could examine with an old Viewmaster slide-viewer.
+When someone showed them how to work an old phonograph — with a language instruction record that began "Listen and repeat" — they repeated the record's words as if they, too, were sacred.

 - Second Coming: Max is mistaken for the second coming of Captain Walker, a pilot who left children of a plane crash behind with the promise that one day he will return to take them to "Tomorrow-morrow Land," or back to civilization as it once was.

 - Shoulders of Doom: Worn by Dr. Dealgood.

 - Max stumbles across a tribe of children who call him "the Walker".
 Legend goes the film originated as a straight-up adaptation until someone wondered what would happen if Mad Max stumbled across the society from the book, at which point the Bartertown sequences — AKA the part of the film everyone remembers — were plotted out as a framing device.